SudiLillian/benin_electrification/README.md

 | Solar Home System | 0 | 0 |
 Mini-grid dominance is prevalent across all 6 sensitivity scenarios tested.

 ## Repository Structure

+## Note on Data Files
+`Benin_settlement_properties.geojson` exceeds GitHub's 25MB file size limit and is not included in this repository.
+This file was provided by VIDA as part of the technical assessment.